-This Lapsang Souchong originates from Hangdun, the most sought-after village in Tongmuguan County, and one of only 7 villages where the authentic Lapsang Souchong must originate from.
-Hangdun Village, situated at 4000 ft above sea level, is usually surrounded by cloud and fog.
-The drive up to Handun is astonishingly scenic - the winding road takes you along magnificent cliffs marked with crystalline streams of water, where waterfalls cascade off of every peak.
+This Lapsang Souchong is from Hangdun, the most sought-after village in Tongmuguan County, and one of only 7 villages where authentic Lapsang Souchong originates from.
+Situated at 4000 ft above sea level, Hangdun is usually surrounded by clouds and fog.
+The drive up to Hangdun is astonishingly beautiful – a winding road takes you along magnificent cliffs marked with crystalline streams of water, where waterfalls cascade off of every peak.

 This is a captivating and delicious black tea.
-Six-years of age has made it a very smooth experience to drink this tea - you can taste the subtleties and nuances, versus a strong direct experience for a new tea.
-On the palate, it is elegant and refined - milky, floral with beautiful woody undertones.
-Notes of Chinese jujube dates, sandalwood, and orchids blended by age to the point where they are almost indiscernible.
+Six-years of age has made it very smooth and settled, and we can better taste its subtleties compared to the stronger, more direct experience of a newer tea.
+On the palate, it is soft and refined: milky, floral qualities are underlaid with beautiful woody notes.
+We find hints of Chinese jujube dates, sandalwood, and orchids blended by age to the point where they are almost indiscernible.

 . . .